IP-CAM/Default-Registration-Group-OcMod-OC-v.2.x-3.x/README.md

 The "Default Registration Group" extension is for Opencart CMS 2.x-3.x.
 It allows to automatically assign a specific customer group to newly registered customers.

 ## Features
-* Automatically assign a specific customer group to newly registered customers
+* Automatically assigns newly registered customers to a specific customer group
 * Does not change OC core files due to using OCMOD Modification System

 ## Screenshots